TengTom/CS913/Sim/README.md

 ### This folder including the code testing image for cell simulation

 To simulating the cell dynamics, please set the working directory to the Sim folder.
 Add simcep, Functions and Functions_DNA into the path.
 The sine function for the cell DNA oscillation dynamic is in _Functions_DNA_

+Notice: Understanding whole mechanism may take some times.
+If you are interested in the setting of the oscillation functions for genes between nucleus and cytoplasm, please see the scripts in **Functions_DNA**.

 **simcep:**
 The tool package for cell image simulation.
 This package is already compiled.